 Anders Nyberg has also worked successfully with film.
 In 2005 the movie "As it is in heaven", co-scripted by Anders, was nominated for an Oscar in the category best foreign movie.
 The film, about a choir and its conductor, became the most viewed Swedish movie ever as well as receiving great international acclaim.
 The sequel, "Heaven on Earth", with Anders seminal in its inception, had its premiere in September 2015.

-If you want to know more about the background of Anders and Fjedurs exciting South African story, here are two academic papers that give you two perspectives.
-One is in Swedish, one in English, one is from a faculty of history, one from a faculty of music, one written by a Finnish Swede and one by a Russian South African.
-But they both tell the story of Fjedurs encounter with the South African songs and their further spread in the world.
+If you want to know more about the background of Anders and Fjedurs exciting South African story, here are two academic papers; one is in Swedish, one in English, one is from a faculty of history, one from a faculty of music, one written by a Finnish Swede and one by a Russian South African.
+But they both tell the story, from different perspectives and with different emphasis, of Fjedurs encounter with the South African songs and their further spread in the world.
 Amandla!